Night Eating Syndrome

 The Night Eating Questionnaire (NEQ) is one of the most widely used tools to diagnose night eating syndrome.
 The NEQ contains a series of questions designed to assess if a person’s feelings and behaviors are consistent with night eating syndrome.

-Another method that can be used to diagnose night eating syndrome is the Night Eating Symptom History and Inventory (NESHI), consisting of a structured interview with a healthcare professional.
+Another method that can be used to diagnose night eating syndrome is the Night Eating Symptom History and Inventory (NESHI), conducted through a structured interview with a health care professional.
 Physicians may use another questionnaire, the Night Eating Symptom Scale, to measure progress for someone who already has a diagnosis of night eating syndrome.
 A diagnosis of night eating syndrome does not require that a person’s body weight be lower or higher than average.

 Night Eating Syndrome vs. Binge Eating Disorder

 Studies suggest that people with binge eating disorder are more likely than those with night eating syndrome to be worried about eating, weight, or body shape, as well as to binge eat with a loss of control.
 By contrast, people with night eating syndrome tend to eat average or small portion sizes at night.
 While both disorders are connected to depression, depression and emotional eating seem to play a stronger role in binge eating disorder.

 Night Eating Syndrome vs. Sleep-Related Eating Disorder

 On the surface, night eating syndrome may look similar to sleep-related eating disorder, which also involves eating large quantities of food at night.
 However, someone with sleep-related eating disorder is not fully awake and does not remember these eating episodes, whereas someone with night eating syndrome is fully aware while they are eating and able to recall the episode afterward.